Anthony9811/selenium-pom-practice/README.md

 This repository was created as a personal learning project to solidify my understanding of modern test automation principles.
 It focuses on hands-on exercises and practical implementations rather than theoretical concepts.

+## Project Configuration

+This project uses **Maven** for dependency management and **TestNG** for the testing framework.

+- `pom.xml:` Manages project dependencies and build lifecycle.

+- `testng.xml:` A TestNG suite file that allows for organized test execution.
+This file is used to run tests from the command line, configure test groups, and manage the parallel execution of tests, showcasing a structured approach to test automation.

 ## Key Skills:

 - **Selenium WebDriver**: Automating browser interactions.